Dicammmmm/rockefeller/README.md

 ## Contributions

-This is a personal project and thus I will not be accepting any contributions.
+This is a personal project, and thus I will not be accepting any contributions.
 Thank you for understanding. :)

 ## License